Sowans

-Sowans or sowens (/'suinz/|; /'sʌuɪnz/; /sɔɪnz/; /swinz/; sùghan), also called virpa in Shetland, is a Scottish dish made using the starch remaining on the inner husks of oats after milling.
+Sowans or sowens (/'su.ɪnz/; /'sʌuɪnz/; /sɔɪnz/; /swinz/; sùghan), also called virpa in Shetland, is a fermented Scottish dish made using the starch remaining on the inner husks of oats after milling.
 The husks are allowed to soak in water and ferment for a few days.
 The liquor is strained off and allowed to stand for a day to allow the starchy matter therein to settle.
 The liquid part, or swats, is poured off and can be drunk.
-The remaining sowans are boiled with water and salt until thickened, then served with butter or dipped into milk.
+The remaining sowans is boiled with water and salt until thickened, then served with butter or dipped in milk.
 The flavour is distinctly sour.